tanya1280mishra/Top200Questions/DirectorImp_MMt.md

 ---

-If you want, I can now **merge these into a “one-sheet” rapid revision guide** — where each of these 90 questions has a **short, bullet-point answer** so you can revise them in **1–2 days before the interview** without having to look them up individually.
-That will save you from panic Googling during last-minute prep.
+Do you want me to now **add one-line “model answers”** to all 90 so you can revise them in **under 2 hours** before your interview?
+That would make this your complete last-day prep sheet.